Skip to content

 When the Postgres container starts with no existing data, SuperStack will automatically run migrations once.

-After the first docker compose up, migrations will only run if you manually apply them.
+After the first startup, migrations will only run if you manually apply them.

 To apply your migrations, run: